norvig/paip-lisp/docs/chapter7.md

 STUDENT !!!(span) {:.smallcaps} could correctly reply that the number of customers is 162.
 To do this, STUDENT !!!(span) {:.smallcaps} must be far more sophisticated than ELIZA !!!(span) {:.smallcaps} ; it must process and "understand" a great deal of the input, rather than just concentrate on a few key words.
 And it must compute a response, rather than just fill in blanks.
-However, we shall see that the STUDENT !!!(span) {:.smallcaps} program uses little more than the pattern-matching techniques of ELIZA !!!(span) {:.smallcaps} to translate the input into a set of algebraic equations.
+However, we shall see that the STUDENT program uses little more than the pattern-matching techniques of ELIZA to translate the input into a set of algebraic equations.
 From there, it must know enough algebra to solve the equations, but that is not very difficult.

-The version of STUDENT !!!(span) {:.smallcaps} we develop here is nearly a full implementation of the original.
+The version of STUDENT we develop here is nearly a full implementation of the original.
 However, remember that while the original was state-of-the-art as of 1964, AI has made some progress in a quarter century, as subsequent chapters will attempt to show.

 ## 7.1 Translating English into Equations
 {:#s0010}
 {:.h1hd}

-The description of STUDENT !!!(span) {:.smallcaps} is:
+The description of STUDENT is:

 1. Break the input into phrases that will represent equations.
 !!!(p) {:.numlist}